theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 Thanks to the `mounts` settings, those files don't have to follow the usual directory structure of a Hugo project.
 They can live anywhere which makes sense in the context of our componentized module.

-I'go crazy and add
+We'll go crazy and add

 - `page/layout.html`
 - `page/content.md`

-And keep editing my `config.yaml` .
-There, you'll note that the `mounts` settings are at the root of `module` .
-That's because we are setting the mounting options of the module we're working with and not one of its imported module.
+Getting back to our updated `config.yaml` , you'll note that the `mounts` settings we are dealing with sits at the root of the `module` map.

+That's because mounting is not reserved to imports.
+You can assign mounting settings to the project at hand with its own `mounts` key.

 ```yaml
 # config.yaml